 Charlie impressed then-Rockies manager Jim Tracy after he was brought up to the Majors in June 2011.

 "He's very composed," Tracy said.
 "He's very grounded.
 He's got a real good idea of what his skill set is and how it plays into the grand scheme of things.
 He plays his butt off from the first pitch of the game.

 "Another thing I find very, very intriguing, he's got an edge to him that when the game starts, the body language and the facial expression basically suggest, 'Don't bother me right now.'
 And I love that."

 Tracy envisioned Blackmon as a future leadoff hitter.

 "He has an understanding of base-stealing," Tracy said.
 "He has an idea of the strike zone.
 He's not afraid to be aggressive.
 He can run.
 And he's got some power."
 (June 27, 2011)

-- Charlie recorded his first MLB home run on July 1, 2011 (his 25th birthday) in a pinch-hit at-bat.
+July 1, 2011: Charlie recorded his first MLB home run on his 25th birthday.
+He was pinch-hitting.

 No one is more surprised by Charlie Blackmon's success than, well, Charlie Blackmon.
 "Every offseason I sit down and I say, 'What are the adjustments that I need to make to make my game better?'
 So I try to come back every year a little bit better.
 I think the big thing that got me over the hump was that I was able to start this year in the big leagues."